glyph/Fritter/docs/persistence.rst

    :start-after: app-method
    :end-before: end-reminder

-So that's it for our "object model", such as it is, for this application.
+So that's it for our "object model" for this application.
 Next we need to add the functions to perform the tasks that we need.

 First, we need to actually schedule the reminder.
 For that, we'll have a function that schedules our ``show`` method with a given scheduler.
 To do